top of page

 A hiker has victoriously lifted her hands after reaching the summit of mount Azhdahak

 Moving back to Geghama mountains let me mention Mount Azhdahak once again!
-A hiking trip from Mount Paytasar to Azhdahak is something I highly recommend!
+A hiking trip from the foot of Mount Paytasar to Azhdahak (3597m) is something I highly recommend!
 Standing at 3,597 meters, this extinct volcano offers a crater lake, ancient petroglyphs, Vishaps, and wild landscapes.
 The 5.5 km trail begins at Mount Paytasar’s base, with a 600-meter ascent and moderate difficulty.
 Along the way, you'll encounter rare flora and fauna, and from the summit, you can enjoy stunning views of Lake Sevan.
 This experience makes it a must for outdoor tours and anyone seeking to explore Armenia!

 Hike to Lastiver Waterfall and Okon Monastery